samme90s/pico/README.md

 Using 3D printing and encasing the hardware would allow for a more serious approach to actually utilizing the sensor in a real world scenario.
 My presentation only illustrates the potential and could be done more seriously.
 I do not plan on keeping this solution and therefore won't invest in a permanent build.

 Most modern fridges have alarms that alert the user if the temperature is outside its correct range.
 However, this project could still be useful for older ones.
-It also allows for the user to see trends which can act as a debugging tool if the fridge is not working as intended.
-Possibly following climate changes such as heatwaves and other events that could affect its performance.
+It also allows for the user to see trends which could act as a debugging tool if the fridge is not working as intended.
+Furthermore, following climate and analyzing the temperature and humidity could be an interesting idea.

+Overall, I have extended my knowledge within the area even I didn't get to do what I originally wanted.
+I have learned a lot about the areas outside the scope of my project aswell and am glad to have gained those insights.
+Wrapping it I would say that the project could have been done more seriously as previously mentioned, but I am okay with the end result.